-I hear and read all the time that girls in their teens and 20’s regularly hook up with guys and it’s no big deal.
-These encounters are described as being casual, random, emotionally detached, and with no strings attached.
+Many teenage girls today hook up with guys and have sex.
+These encounters are often described as being casual, random, emotionally detached, and with no strings attached.
 But I have wondered if that’s really true.

 Being a child of the 60’s and 70’s, I am no stranger to sex, drugs, and rock and roll.
 Since drug, cigarette, and alcohol usage and teen pregnancies all peaked in the 70’s, perhaps I need to tread lightly in these areas.
 So I went to the source, girls in these age ranges, to get the whole truth, and nothing but the truth.